Protective Life’s Insurance Plan for Dentists

 • Launched retargeting ads targeting users who had engaged with the site

-• Rebuilt the email program from the ground up — cleaning lists, repairing sender reputation, redesigning templates, and developing a persona-based messaging strategy
+• Rebuilt the email program from the ground up: cleaned lists, repaired sender reputation, redesigned templates, and developed persona-based messaging strategies for dental students and established dentists

-• Overhauled product page copy and layout to reduce friction and improve engagement
+• Overhauled product page copy and layout (UI/UX design, mobile optimization, SEO-informed messaging) to reduce friction and improve engagement

 • As part of this project, we also: